OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

       ./vendor/bin/oe-console oe:cache:clear

 #.
-The OXID eShop Compilation 7 comes with the Twig template engine and the APEX theme.
-PLease ensure that you theme is compatible with twig engine.
-   In the Admin panel, under :menuselection:`Extensions --> Themes`, activate your Twig compatible theme (APEX Theme in default installation case).
+In the Admin panel, under :menuselection:`Extensions --> Themes`, activate a Twig-compatible theme (APEX theme in default installation case).

+   If you don't use the default APEX theme, ensure that your custom theme is compatible with the Twig engine.

+   Background: The OXID eShop Compilation 7 comes with the Twig template engine and the APEX theme.

 #.
 If the shop doesn't work, update your code and modules according to the information under :ref:`update/eshop_from_65_to_7/modules:Adjust removed functionality`.

 Module configuration and class chain
 ------------------------------------

+.. todo: #HR: Was ist der use case für folgende Info? -- Verweis auf :ref:`update/eshop_from_65_to_7/install_smarty_engine:Switching to the legacy Smarty template engine` ?

 .. important:: The structure of the :file:`./var` folder is different in OXID eShop 6.5 and 7.
 New structure example: